 The 2 franc debuted in 1874, while the franc and half franc came along a year later.
 Toga-clad Helvetia is circled by 22 stars representing the Swiss cantons.
 A 23rd star was added in 1983.
 That comes out to 137 and 138 years apiece.
 How has the venerable Swiss trio lasted since before the electric light bulb and telephone were invented?

-When a nation’s coinage carries the same look for decades, it’s a reliable indicator of economic stability, and Switzerland for known for a rock-solid currency.
+When a nation's coinage carries the same look for decades, it's a reliable indicator of economic stability, and Switzerland is known for its rock-solid currency.
 Having a classic design with understated elegance also helps keep these series around in an age of bimetallic and plated coins.
 During the early years of issue, the 1/2, 1 and 2 franc circulated side by side with foreign coins, as they were widely accepted in addition to Swiss issues.

 Originally made from .835 fine silver, the old dependables of Swiss commerce weren't struck every year before the 1950s.
 There was no need for annual runs of coins, as the nation's population didn't exceed 3 million until the early 1900s.
 The earlier pieces were workhorses for daily usage, and few mint state examples were saved.

 Price leaps between Extra Fine and uncirculated specimens can be steep.
 When it comes to the 1880 and 1904 1/2 franc, the 1875, 1880 and 1904 1-franc and the 1875 to 1879, 1904, 1907 and 1908 2 franc, price tags of four figures in U.S. dollars or Swiss francs are needed to acquire those scarcer dates in the mint state grades.